Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Get-AzStaticWebAppConfiguredRole.md

 ---- ----            ----                                      --------
      configuredRoles Microsoft.Web/staticSites/configuredRoles {anonymous, authenticated}

-This command lists configured roles of the static web app.
+This command lists the roles configured for the static site.

 ## PARAMETERS